 Carl Perkins kicked off his musical career by performing with his brothers at local dances in Jackson.
 But after hearing Elvis Presley’s debut Sun Records single, “Blue Moon of Kentucky,” he knew he had to be part of what was happening in Memphis.
 Sam Phillips signed him to Sun in 1954, and Perkins would go on to become a rockabilly icon with songs like “Blue Suede Shoes,” “Matchbox,” and “Everybody’s Tryin’ To Be My Baby.”
 You can pay tribute to the rock music pioneer by visiting his gravesite at Ridgecrest Cemetery.

-Southern Legends of Music at the Carnegie
+Legends of Tennessee Music Museum

 Some stories say that long before rock ’n’ roll was recorded in Memphis, it was written and played in Jackson.
 Discover the stories behind Tennessee music legends like Carl Perkins, Eddy Arnold and Sonny Boy Williamson through carefully curated artifacts and priceless music memorabilia.